shiyuwang123/shiyuwang123.github.io/_posts/diary/2025-11-13-intermediate-interface.md

 This manor also can be used in other programs.
 For example, in a quantum chemistry program, we can expose the class of Molecule, SelfConsistField, DFT-D3, PolarizedContinuumModel etc to users and let them assemble the computational pipeline from their discretion and have the access to middle-stage data and integrate the inner stages with other libs to do data process, visualization etc.

-Consequently, in our own programs, we can learn vtk to provide intermediate interface to achieve better functionality and user experience.
+Consequently, in our own programs, we can learn from vtk to provide intermediate interface to achieve better functionality and user experience.